Oliver St. John Gogarty: University days

 Upon returning to Dublin in the summer of 1904, Gogarty made arrangements to rent the Martello Tower in Sandycove.
 The primary goal of this scheme, as described by Gogarty in a letter to G.K.A.
-Bell, was to "house the Bard" (i.e. James Joyce), who was without money and required "a year in which to finish his novel."
+Bell, was to "house the Bard" (i.e. James Joyce), who was without money and required "a year in which to finish his novel".
 The two friends quarrelled in August, however, and Joyce either failed to move in or left shortly after doing so.
-Joyce briefly took up residence in the Tower the following month, together with Gogarty and his Oxford friend Samuel Chenevix Trench (a setup which later provided inspiration for the opening chapter of Ulysses) but left again suddenly after only six days.
-Forty years later in America, Gogarty would attribute Joyce's abrupt departure to his and S.C.
+Joyce briefly took up residence in the Tower the following month, together with Gogarty and his Oxford friend Samuel Chenevix Trench (a setup which later provided inspiration for the opening chapter of Ulysses) but left again after only six days.
+Forty years later in America, Gogarty attributed Joyce's abrupt departure to his and S.C.
 Trench's midnight antics with a loaded revolver.
 Joyce and Gogarty corresponded intermittently during the early years of Joyce's continental exile and occasionally planned meetings, but contemporaneous letters from Joyce to his brother reveal deep distrust of Gogarty's motives, and their friendship was never fully renewed.
 Gogarty made use of the Martello Tower during the following year as a writing retreat and party venue, and officially held the lease until 1925.

 In 1904 and 1905 Gogarty published several short poems in the London publication The Venture and in John Eglinton's journal Dana.
 His name also appeared in print as the renegade priest Fr.
 Oliver Gogarty in George Moore's 1905 novel The Lake, an occurrence which upset Gogarty's devout mother.
 In 1905 Gogarty became one of the founding members of Arthur Griffith's Sinn Féin, a non-violent political movement with a plan for Irish autonomy modelled after the Austro-Hungarian dual monarchy.